<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 • Have a weakened immune system

-For the most up-to-date information on testing for RSV, please visit the CDC’s detail page here.
+For the most up-to-date information on testing for RSV, please visit the CDC's website.

 There are two common methods for collecting specimens for RSV testing.